townmath/cisp400-reader/_sources/string+vector/vector.rst

    }

 Although the ``vector`` object is initialized, its contents are not.
-Many compilers will initialize the contents to zero, but don't rely on this behavior.
+Many compiler implementations will initialize the contents to zero, but don't rely on this behavior.
 Explicitly initialize with a default value, if that is what you want:

 .. code-block:: cpp